KingOdds/KingOdds/README.md

 Python Developer
 ----------------

-I started a online Zero to Mastery full Python Developer course last year , i recently got my certificate .
+I started a online Zero to Mastery full Python Developer course 2022 , i recently got my certificate(2023) .
 The reason i started this course is because i wish to get into coding as a career.
 I do wish to learn more languages as time goes

 * 🌍  I'm based in South Africa
 * ✉️  You can contact me at [andreccordier@gmail.com](mailto:andreccordier@gmail.com)